choderalab/modelforge/docs/potentials.rst

 Use cases of the factory class
 --------------------------------------------

-There are four main use cases of the :class:`~modelforge.potential.potential.NeuralNetworkPotentialFactory`:
+There are three main use cases of the :class:`~modelforge.potential.potential.NeuralNetworkPotentialFactory`:

 1. Create and train a model, then save the state_dict of its potential.
 Load the state_dict to the potential of an existing trainer (with defined hyperparameters) to resume training.

 2. Load a potential for inference from a saved state_dict.

-3. Load a trainer from a checkpoint file
-4. Load an inference from a checkpoint file
+3. Load an inference from a checkpoint file.

-.. note:: Checkpoint files in modelforge are saved by :class:`~modelforge.train.training.PotentialTrainer`, thus will always be a trainer object.
-Therefore loading a inference mode potential from a checkpoint file requires load the trainer, then extract the potential from the trainer.

-The general idea to handle these use cases is that always call `generate_trainer()` to create or load a trainer; use `generate_potential()` for loading inference potential.
+.. note:: The general idea to handle these use cases is that always call `generate_trainer()` to create or load a trainer; use `generate_potential()` for loading inference potential (this is also how `load_inference_model_from_checkpoint()` is implemented).

 .. code-block:: python
     :linenos: